 We provide a high-touch center of excellence approach that includes on-going virtual visits or face-to-face in our community-based clinics, regular A1C testing and home delivery of testing supplies, daily insulin guidance and frequent virtual support.

 In addition to significant improvement in a member’s A1C, you can expect greatly improved member satisfaction as well as a significant reduction in the cost of pharmacy and diabetes supplies.

 According to the Standard of Care in Diabetes, pharmacy use is driven by A1C levels.
 When a patient fails to reach their A1C goal additional medications will be used.
 However, if treatment goals are reached, those additional medications may not be needed.
 Optimizing a member’s A1C often eliminates the need for additional anti-diabetes medications.

-Projected direct savings from implementing the d-Nav® Service are $11,991 per member over two years.
-First year pharmacy reduction is estimated at $2,916 per member per year.
-An average of $910 per member is eliminated each year because the d-Nav® Service provides members with their diabetes supplies at no extra cost.
-Additional savings due to a reduction in member related medical utilization is projected to be $2,503 in year one, totaling $4,193 over two years.
+An economic impact study in 2018 projected direct savings from implementing the d-Nav® Program at $11,991 per member over two years.
+First year pharmacy reduction was estimated at $2,916 per member per year.
+An average of $910 per member is eliminated each year because the d-Nav® Program provided members with their diabetes supplies at no extra cost.
+Additional savings was due to a reduction in member related medical utilization projected to be $2,503 in year one, totaling $4,193 over two years.